 |2013||Monthly||$ 0.0018493200||$ 0.6750||$ 1,312|

-For the year ended December 31, 2018, distributions in excess of funds from operations (FFO) were paid using available capital sources, including proceeds from borrowings and dispositions.
-To the extent distributions are paid from sources other than FFO, the ownership interest of NorthStar Healthcare’s public stockholders will be diluted.
+To the extent distributions are paid from sources other than funds from operations (FFO), the ownership interest of NorthStar Healthcare’s public stockholders will be diluted.
 Future distributions declared and paid may exceed FFO and cash flow provided by operations.
 FFO, as defined, may not reflect actual cash available for distributions.
-NorthStar Healthcare’s ability to pay distributions from FFO or cash flow provided by operations depends upon its

 - 2019 Form 8937 (PDF)